Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 1. Alice wants to edit document `/foo.docx`.
     1.1.
 Alice's client resolves `/foo.docx` path and obtains vlob ID 42 with latest version 10.
     1.2.
-Alice's client loads in the editics editor the content of vlob ID 42 at version 10.
+Alice's client uses `x2t` to convert the content of vlob ID 42 at version 10 in the bin format.
     1.3.
+Alice's client loads in the editics editor the content vlob ID 42 at version 10 converted in bin format.
+    1.4.
 Alice's client connects to the editics session with ID 42 and specify she uses version 10.
          The session doesn't exist on the server, it is created.
 2. Alice modifies the document twice.
 Her client sends two modification events to the editics session.
    Each modification is given an index ID by the server to ensure they are ordered (so index 1 and 2).
 3. Bob wants to join the session.
     3.1.
-Same as step 1.1. but for Bob
+Same as step 1.1. but for Bob.
     3.2.
-Same as step 1.2. but for Bob
+Same as step 1.2. but for Bob.
     3.3.
+Same as step 1.3. but for Bob.
+    3.4.
 Bob's client connects to the editics session with ID 42 and specify he uses version 10.
         The server accept the connection and pushes to the client all the modifications that occurred since the session was created.
 4. Alice wants to save the document